-Christ School was founded in 1900 by the Rev. Thomas C. Wetmore and his wife, Susan Allen Wetmore, to provide "an institution of learning in which the children of the Appalachian region could be given a thorough education and trained into good citizenship under the influence and direction of the Church".
-During its early years it was supported by funds raised by Fr.
-Wetmore and by funds from the National Council of the Episcopal Church.
-Both boys and girls attended, the majority as day students, until 1928 when the State opened a public school and provided transportation for the children of the neighborhood.
-After this there was no longer the need for a "missionary" type of school in this area, and Christ School devoted itself to the preparation of boys for college.
-The school is still related to the Episcopal Church, although it is self-supporting.
-There have always been a resident Chaplain and regular Chapel services.
+Christ School was founded in 1900 by Susan Allen Wetmore and her husband, the Rev. Thomas C. Wetmore to provide an institution of learning in which the children of the Appalachian region could be given a thorough education and trained into good citizenship under the influence and direction of the Church.
+During its early years it was supported by funds raised by Fr. and Mrs. Wetmore and by funds from the National Council of the Episcopal Church.
+Both boys and girls attended, the majority as day students, until 1928 when the state opened a public school and provided transportation for the children of the neighborhood.
+After this, there was no longer the need for a "missionary" type of school in this area, and Christ School devoted itself to the preparation of boys for college.
+Christ School is still affiliated with the Episcopal Church, although it is self-supporting.
+There has always been a resident Chaplain and regular Chapel services.